awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/get-started-update-appcode.md

    Save and run the code\.
 Notice additional in\-application streams on the **Real\-time analytics** tab\.

-You now have your first working Amazon Kinesis data analytics application\.
+You now have your first working Amazon Kinesis Data Analytics application\.
 In this exercise, you did the following:
 + Created your first Kinesis data analytics application\.